40 Music Books That Musicians Love

 A modern classic, Just Kids is a beatifully written, evocative account of the lifelong friendship between Punk Rock icon Patti Smith and controversial artist Robert Mapplethorpe.

-This book will make you miss late 60s New York despite never having been there.
+An essential book for music lovers, Patti Smith will make you miss late 60s New York despite never having been there.

 Henry Rollins is best known as a member of the seminal punk band Black Flag.
 While on the road, he kept detailed tour diaries which form the basis of Get in the Van.